Sadly this web site has been upgraded by the server, as a result it will need some time to study new system and get it back to where it was.

 A health centre and two doctor's surgeries take care of most health needs, West Suffolk hospital is 12 miles away in Bury St Edmunds.

 Many Clubs and Groups exist in Stanton, details of some these groups can be found on this site.

 Residents are served by regular monthly visits of the Mobile Library.
 The various Mobile stops are detailed on this site and the dates of these visits will be found in the Steamer What's on page.

-Leisure facilities include a large (14 acre) recreation ground mainly used for football, a multi-sport play area, tennis court, concrete skate park, 'pocket park' and new in July 2016 a large children’s play area.
-The improved Village Hall is also situated on the recreation ground as are the public toilets and the recycling centre where glass, textiles and newspaper can be placed in the large bins provided.
+Leisure facilities include a large (14 acre) recreation ground mainly used for football, a multi-sport play area, tennis court, concrete skate park, 'pocket park' and new in July 2016 a large children's play area.
+The improved Village Hall is also situated on the recreation ground as is the public toilet and the recycling centre where glass, textiles and newspaper can be placed in the large bins provided.

 The Stanton Steamer is the village monthly magazine, distributed free to over 1,300 homes in the parish.
 Incorporated in the magazine is the 'What's On' in Stanton page, a diary for regular and other events in the coming months.
 The Stanton Steamer Group produces the magazine.
 The name for the village magazine was chosen because of the activities of the former village agricultural engineers and contractors who used and overhauled steam traction engines amongst many other things.

 Contact the webmaster at: firstname.lastname@example.org